 According to temple legend, In 770 a monk from China named Iko [為光] came to Japan to spread the teachings of Buddhism.
 During his travels, he saw a bright light coming from a mountain.
 Drawn by the light, Iko climbed to the top of the mountain.
 There he saw Kannon Bosatsu, shining in all her glory.
 Iko was so moved by the vision of Kannon that he immediately set to work carving a statue of the version of Kannon he saw.
-He then encased that statue inside a much larger and elaborate statue of Kannon, and built Kimiidera Temple to enshrine these statues.

 In the Heian Period, it became part of the Saigoku Pilgrimage.
 As a result, many feudal lords from Wakayama Castle went to the temple to pray for the prosperity of the province.

 After you enter the main gate, you will see the tall staircase leading to the hondo.
 There are a total of 231 steps, but there are several little temples along the way to the top.
 Drop by one of these temples if you feel like you are getting winded.